SID2015/-The-Hello-World-of-Deep-Learning-with-Neural-Networks/README.md

 # Step 2

-we will create the simplest possible neural network.
+We will create the simplest possible neural network.
 It has 1 layer, and that layer has 1 neuron, and the input shape to it is just 1 value.

 The LOSS function measures the guessed answers against the known correct answers and measures